 The consolidation of Europe’s major carriers means that Aer Lingus’s future can best be secured within a larger Irish group, O’Leary said in the statement.
 Should a deal go ahead, Aer Lingus could continue to target a number of “primary” European airports to which Ryanair does not wish to operate, he added.

 The purchase of Deutsche Lufthansa AG (LHA)’s BMI by BA owner International Consolidated Airlines Group SA (IAG) is highly relevant to Ryanair’s bid in that it united the top carriers at Heathrow, which has “little if any opportunity for new entrants,” he said.

 With Etihad Airways having bought 2.99 percent of Aer Lingus last month, Ryanair’s offer will also open up competition for the government’s holding, maximizing receipts for the cash- strapped Irish state, O’Leary said, adding that Ryanair could alternatively work alongside another investor.
 Abu Dhabi-based Etihad said today it is monitoring Ryanair’s offer.

-Morgan Stanley (MS) and Davy Corporate Finance are advising Ryanair and Coinside, according to yesterday’s statement, and the offer would be financed from Ryanair’s reserves.
+Morgan Stanley (MS:US) and Davy Corporate Finance are advising Ryanair and Coinside, according to yesterday’s statement, and the offer would be financed from Ryanair’s reserves.

 Aer Lingus is being advised by Goodbody Stockbrokers, Rothschild and UBS AG (UBSN), the airline said.